Vitali Silitski: In memoriam

 In their memories about Silitski his friends and colleagues noted that it was impossible not to become friends with him, he entered the life of everybody he met.
 Silitski was also a fan of the football club Liverpool.
 He shared other interesting information about himself, publishing on Facebook 25+1 random facts about him.

 In 2011, at the Central European University (Budapest, Hungary), where Silitski obtained master's degree, the Vitali Silitski supplementary annual scholarship for Belarusian students was established.
 Eligible students should demonstrate academic excellence, a commitment to social activism, and financial need.
 Scholarship founders believe that Vitali's memory will be a guiding example for future generations of Belarusian professionals around the world.

 The Institute of European Studies and International Relations (IESIR, Slovakia) and Belarusian Institute for Strategic Studies (BISS, Lithuania) with support of Slovak Agency for International Development Cooperation (Slovak Aid) launched a fellowship program for Belarusian students interested in a 5-6 month study stay in Slovakia.
 The primary goal of the fellowship program is to improve skills, knowledge and qualifications of Belarusian students in the field of European integration, institution building and good governance.
 In 2011, first six participants were selected.

 On September 8, 2011, National Endowment for Democracy, the Center for Strategic and International Studies and PONARS Eurasia organized in Washington D.C. an expert panel “The political future of Belarus” with the tribute to Vitali Silitski.

 On February 29, 2012, the book of Vitali Silitski Postponed Freedom (Belarusian “Адкладзеная свабода”) was published post-mortem opening series Library of Belarusian Collegiums.

 On the anniversary of Vitali Silitski death, June 11, 2012, the Commemoration evening took place with participation of relatives, friends, colleagues, and foreign diplomats.
 To the memory of Vitali Silitski the special issue of Belarus Headlines, was devoted (that is monthly pdf-magazine, a joint project of the Office for a Democratic Belarus, the Belarusian Institute for Strategic Studies (Vilnius, Lithuania), and Belarus Digest (London, UK), in English).

 In May, 2012, on the eve of Silitski's obit, the Vitali Silitski Commemoration Committee was founded by well-known scientists and civil activists, who were close to Vitali.

 The Commemoration Committee was created to run activities and events of memory, such as publication of Silitski's books, registration of the fund named after him, organisation of nomination named after Silitski and his scholarship programme, etc.

 On June 18, 2012, to honour the memory of Vitali Silitski, Carnegie Endowment for International Peace (Washington, DC, U.S.) hosted a discussion about the current situation in Belarus with Tatiana Kouzina from BISS, Sergej Satsuk from Ezhednevnik, the first Belarusian electronic newspaper, and Olga Stuzhinskaya from the Office for a Democratic Belarus, a Brussels-based NGO.
-Balasz Jarabik, from Kiev-based office of Pact, Inc., introduced the panel.
+Balasz Jarabik, from the Kyiv-based office of Pact, Inc., introduced the panel.
 Rodger Potocki of the National Endowment for Democracy provided the opening remarks in memory of Vitali Silitski.
 Carnegie's Matthew Rojansky moderated.